rust-lang/book/second-edition/src/ch13-01-closures.md

 capture what a closure is/is for? -->
 <!-- I've attempted a more descriptive subtitle, what do you think? /Carol -->

-Rust's *closures* are anonymous functions that you can save in a variable or pass as arguments to other functions.
+Rust’s *closures* are anonymous functions that you can save in a variable or pass as arguments to other functions.
 You can create the closure in one place, and then call the closure to evaluate it in a different context.
 Unlike functions, closures are allowed to capture values from the scope in which they are called.
-We're going to demonstrate how these features of closures allow for code reuse and customization of behavior.
+We’re going to demonstrate how these features of closures allow for code reuse and customization of behavior.

 <!-- Can you say what sets closures apart from functions, explicitly, above?
 I